sergiogg-ops/TFM_IMT/README.md

 5. The human can type some corrections by keyboard.
 6. The system will try another hypothesis minding the restrictions that the human has introduced.

 To train a model in a specific translation direction one can use the `train.py` script.
-One can also evaluate the trained model for interactive machine translation with the scripts in the eval folder.

-The results of our experimentations are contained in the resultados folder.
+That model can be evaluated with the scripts in the `eval` folder after being extracted with the `utils/unwrapp.py` script.
+The `eval/bleu_ter.py` script evaluates the model over a classical translation task.
+The `eval/imt.py` permits evaluating the models over an interactive machine translation task with a simulated user.

 There are some analysis and visualization utilities in the utils folder.